 Looming Crew Change Crisis Hitting Maritime Demand

 Ships refuelling in the Gibraltar Strait.
-File Image / Pixabay.
+File Image / Pixabay

-By far the majority of the world's traded goods travel by ship but a lack of crew for those ships from the global pandemic could inflict operational constraints that will, ultimately, harm world trade.
+By far the majority of the world's traded goods travel by ship, but a lack of crew for those ships from the global pandemic could inflict operational constraints that will, ultimately, harm world trade.

 According to the International Maritime Organisation, there are around 400,000 seafarers from around the world stranded on ships.
 Crew continue to work but cannot be relieved.